nadavmatalon/great_book_of_walkthroughs/README.md

 ### Division of Labor

-Nadav	-	Ruby on Rails: New Project Setup (with psql db) - (added - Thanks Will!)
+Nadav	-	Ruby on Rails: New Project Setup (with psql db); - (added - Thanks Will!)

+			Ruby on Rails: Adding Static Pages (Home, About, Contact, Help)

 Johann  -  	Paperclip (added - Thanks Johann!)